tytydraco/yessleep/out/My_best_friend_Mattys_went_missing_just_as_I_am_dealing_with_a_serious_mold_problem.md

 Matty: “Dude.
 That fucking bitch.
 I always knew she was a bitch, bruh.
 But my cousin Charlie’s hooking you up, right?
 Jen and I got you, my brother.”

-I had foolishly sought representation from Matty’s ambulance chasing brother, Charlie, who was always with the runny nose and the Abbott & Costello Haunted House Painting eyes.
+I had foolishly sought representation from Matty’s ambulance chasing cousin, Charlie, who was always with the runny nose and the Abbott & Costello Haunted House Painting eyes.

 “No. That’s another thing I needed to talk to you about, bruh,” I had told Matty.
 “Charlie’s a,” and then I called Charlie a bad word.